Travel in India

 What level of hotel comfort you want is a very personal choice.
 I'll mention a handful that aren't necessarily brilliant but tick my boxes in one way or another.
 You can take a look online; bear in mind that places can change.

-I'd always recommend trying to do a little less than you might want but that will depend on your energy levels, how you get on with the heat or altitude and how deeply you want to engage.
+I'd always recommend trying to do a little less than you might want but that will depend on your energy levels, how you get on with the heat or altitude & how deeply you want to engage.

 Some specifics:

 In Rajasthan north of Jaipur there is an area called Shekawati with scattered small towns and villages famous for the havelis built towards the end of the 18th century by rich Marwar merchant families.
-Havelis are rather grand town houses and the ones in Shekawati are renowned for their painted murals.
-The families that own these houses no longer live in them but some are managed by a caretaker and can be opened for you.
+Havelis are rather grand town houses & the ones in Shekawati are renowned for their painted murals.
+The families that own these houses no longer live in them but some are managed by a caretaker & can be opened for you.